IBIData/nos-forms-jquery/README.md

 | width             | number        | *Used with type 'image'* - specifies element width.
 See [image](./examples/image.md).
 | wrap              | string        | *Used with type 'textarea'* - Sets HTML wrap attribute.

-All other html attributes are supported and behave as expected.
-See the examples below.

 ##Validation
 ---